Foster Care & Licensing

 Traditional Foster Care serves children who have been determined to be abused, neglected, or dependent, and who are in need of an out-of-home placement.

-Relative Foster Care serves children who have been determined to be abused, neglected, or dependent, or who are in need of an out-of-home placement, or are being stepped down from a more intensive placement to be placed in the home of a licensed relative.
+Relative Foster Care serves children who have been determined to be abused, neglected, or dependent, or who are in need of an out-of-home placement.
+Relative Family Care is where children are placed in the home of a licensed relative.
+Children may be placed in Fictive Kin Care with any individual, unrelated by birth or marriage, who is shown to have a close, personal or emotional tie to the child or child's family.

 Specialized Foster Care